 Having said that, within this brief, the styling worked rather well; the wheels and stance added some height, but did not make the Streetwise look at all jacked-up.
 The new bumper mouldings were also a success, as they looked sharp and contemporary, adding form to the unfashionably blob-like 25’s body.
 Most interestingly for Rover’s fans, the Streetwise (and CityRover for that matter) also heralded the launch of the company’s new logo.
 Some critics accused it of being a “dumbed down” version of the Rover longship, but it undoubtedly looked more stylish, and perhaps was a foretaste of giving the rest of the product range something of a more youth orientated lift.

 Either way, there was no getting away from the fact that Streetwise amounted to little more than a light facelft of a seven-year-old product.
-Rover had already done it before – back in 1990, they commissioned Automotive Development Consultants (ADC) of Luton to produce a “toughened-up” version of the R6 Metro/100.
+Rover had already done it before – back in 1990, the company had commissioned Automotive Development Consultants (ADC) of Luton to produce a “toughened-up” version of the R6 Metro/100.
 The car they produced, the Scout, featured a raised ride height and “off-road” styling tweaks… it was a nice concept, and bore a resemblance to the Matra-Simca Rancho, but was not pursued as a production model.
 How times have changed…

 I found Streetwise tended to divide opinion; some thought it was a cynical exercise in keeping an old car alive for a few more years, others, including myself, felt it was an inventive piece of niche filling and deserved some success.
-The jury is still out as to who is correct, but given the fact that Volkswagen have produced its own Streetwise (the Polo “Fun”), it would seem that MG Rover were not alone in ackowledging that the concept had legs…
+The jury is still out as to who was correct, but given the fact that Volkswagen have produced its own Streetwise (the Polo “Fun”), it would seem that MG Rover were not alone in acknowledging that the concept had legs…

 NEC 2004 debutante, the Streetwise Olympic: this interesting little car has won a few closet admirers out there, and managed to maintain Rover 25 sales as it headed for its range facelift.